lucasgrosso/fonoweb/fonoweb/docs/instructions.md

 # How the SISRC system work

-The FonoWeb system is an attempt to converter the already existing desktop system into Web system.
+The FonoWeb system is an attempt to converter the already existing desktop system into a Web system.

-In this documentation only detail the conversion, to learn more about the system SISRC, please see the [documentaton](https://pro-musicabr.org.br/isrc/pt-br/why-use/isrc-administration/index.html) and the [documentation](./manualISRC.pdf)
+This documentation only details the conversion, to learn more about the system SISRC, please see the [documentaton](https://pro-musicabr.org.br/isrc/pt-br/why-use/isrc-administration/index.html) and the [documentation](./manualISRC.pdf)

-In summary, the final function of the SISRC system is to generate an export with the phonogram information, in text format that must be sent to ECAD.
+In summary, the final function of the SISRC system is to generate an export with the phonogram information, in the text format that must be sent to ECAD.

 # Users

 Users are the managers of the Phonograms production companies.
-Users can manage can more than one Phonograms production company.
+Users can manage more than one Phonograms production company.
-Users information can only be seen by the owner of information or members of the group to which the owner is a member.
+Users information can only be seen by the owner of the information or members of the group to which the owner is a member.

 # Holders

 Holders are the primary part of the registry.
-Holders can be physical person or legal person
+Holders can be a physical person or legal person

 ## Physical person